iaman877/AwesomeJava/Multithreading/thread.md

 2) *Runnable/Ready*: When the start() method is called on the thread object, the thread is in runnable state.
 In this state the thread is executing and sharing time from processor.
+3) *Running*: If thread scheduler allocates processor to a thread it will go in Running state OR A thread currently being executed by the CPU is in running state